Risks from Learned Optimization in Advanced Machine Learning Systems: Introduction

 There need not always be a mesa-objective since the algorithm found by the base optimizer will not always be performing optimization.
 Thus, in the general case, we will refer to the model generated by the base optimizer as a \textit{learned algorithm,} which may or may not be a mesa-optimizer.

 \textbf{Possible misunderstanding: ``mesa-optimizer'' does not mean ``subsystem'' or ``subagent.''} In the context of deep learning, a mesa-optimizer is simply a neural network that is implementing some optimization process and not some emergent subagent inside that neural network.
 Mesa-optimizers are simply a particular type of algorithm that the base optimizer might find to solve its task.
-Furthermore, we will generally be thinking of the base optimizer as a straightforward optimization algorithm, and not as an intelligent agent choosing to create a subagent (though some of our considerations apply even in that case).
+Furthermore, we will generally be thinking of the base optimizer as a straightforward optimization algorithm, and not as an intelligent agent choosing to create a subagent.\footnote{That being said, some of our considerations do still apply even in that case.}

-We distinguish the mesa-objective from a related notion that we term the \textit{behavioral objective.} Informally, the behavioral objective is the objective which appears to be optimized by the system's behavior.
-More formally, we can operationalize the behavioral objective as the objective recovered from perfect inverse reinforcement learning (IRL).\footnote{Leike et al.\cite{leike} introduce the concept of an objective recovered from perfect IRL.} This is in contrast to the mesa-objective, which is the objective \textit{actively being used} by the mesa-optimizer in its optimization algorithm.
+We distinguish the mesa-objective from a related notion that we term the \textit{behavioral objective.} Informally, the behavioral objective is the objective which appears to be optimized by the system's behaviour.
+We can operationalize the behavioral objective as the objective recovered from perfect inverse reinforcement learning (IRL).\footnote{Leike et al.\cite{leike} introduce the concept of an objective recovered from perfect IRL.} This is in contrast to the mesa-objective, which is the objective \textit{actively being used} by the mesa-optimizer in its optimization algorithm.

 Arguably, any possible system has a behavioral objective---including bricks and bottle caps.
 However, for non-optimizers, the appropriate behavioral objective might just be ``1 if the actions taken are those that are in fact taken by the system and 0 otherwise,''\footnote{For the formal construction of this objective, see pg.
 6 in Leike et al.\cite{leike}} and it is thus neither interesting nor useful to know that the system is acting to optimize this objective.
 For example, the behavioral objective ``optimized'' by a bottle cap is the objective of behaving like a bottle cap.\footnote{This objective is by definition trivially optimal in any situation that the bottlecap finds itself in.} However, if the system is an optimizer, then it is more likely that it will have a meaningful behavioral objective.
 That is, to the degree that a mesa-optimizer's output is systematically selected to optimize its mesa-objective, its behavior may look more like coherent attempts to move the world in a particular direction.\footnote{Ultimately, our worry is optimization in the direction of some coherent but unsafe objective.
 In this paper, we assume that search provides sufficient structure to expect coherent objectives.
 While we believe this is a reasonable assumption, it is unclear both whether search is necessary and whether it is sufficient.
 Further work examining this assumption will likely be needed.}